 - 1 cup grated coconut - fresh or dessicated

-- 2 tablespoon roasted peanuts (bhuni hui moongphali)
+- 2 tablespoons roasted peanuts (bhuni hui moongphali)

 - 1 tablespoon seedless tamarind (imli)